-The new Peer-to-Peer economy in the Digital Age
+The new Peer to Peer economy and payment in the Digital Age

 Something cost $20, you had $20 in your wallet, and you paid for it – very simple.
 This was the preferred means of doing business for smaller, in-person transactions.
 Cash has always been an appealing and convenient vehicle.